 Unfortunately, virtually no top-end virtual private network has server locations in Russia.
 That's because Roskomnadzor has demanded that many popular VPNs connect to the government's systems for surveilling and censoring Russian citizens.
 The top VPNs have almost unanimously rejected those demands and instead pulled out of the country.

 Honestly, using VPN servers in Russia or Russian-controlled terrain is a very risky move.
-You would be far better off to simply use your VPN's servers outside the country whenever possible.
+You would be far better off simply using your VPN's servers outside the country whenever possible.

-Conclusion: Start using a VPN in Russia today
+Conclusion: Start using the best VPN for Russia today

-If you don't have a clear favorite among these three, hit the discount link below and get yourself a copy of NordVPN while it is still available in your country.
+Aren't sure which of these three is your best VPN for Russia (the one that best fits your unique needs)?
+In that case, we urge you to hit the first discount link below and get yourself a copy of NordVPN while it is still available in your country.